Published: 28 Jan 2025 | Reading Time: 4 min read

 D

-In the above diagram, class D inherits from both class B and class C which inherited from class A. If classes B and C have methods with the same signature, and class D tries to inherit from them, it becomes unclear which method class D should call.
+Explanation: In the above diagram, class D inherits from both class B and class C which inherited from class A. If classes B and C have methods with the same signature, and class D tries to inherit from them, it becomes unclear which method class D should call.
 As a result of this ambiguity, there is a diamond problem.

-Single Inheritance vs. Multiple Inheritance (Java)
+| Single Inheritance (Java) | Multiple Inheritance (Java) |

-A class can inherit from more than one class (not supported in Java). |
+| A class inherits from only one superclass. | A class can inherit from more than one class (not supported in Java). |

-Allows complex inheritance hierarchies, but creates ambiguity. |
+| Follows a linear, unambiguous inheritance structure. | Allows complex inheritance hierarchies, but creates ambiguity. |

-No ambiguity in method resolution as only one superclass is involved. |
+| No ambiguity in method resolution as only one superclass is involved. | Ambiguity arises when multiple superclasses define the same method. |

-Java restricts multiple inheritance for classes to avoid complexities. |
+| Supported for class inheritance. | Java restricts multiple inheritance for classes to avoid complexities. |

-More flexible but requires careful design and resolution of conflicts. |
+| Less flexible as only one superclass can be inherited. | More flexible but requires careful design and resolution of conflicts. |

 Java handles multiple inheritance using interfaces instead of allowing direct inheritance from multiple classes.
 While Java doesn't support multiple inheritance in classes, it enables it with interfaces, where a class can implement multiple interfaces.
 This allows for flexibility without the complications of the Diamond Problem in class hierarchies.